Do You Qualify for Bankruptcy? 7 Signs to Watch For

 Chapter 13 bankruptcy, on the other hand, is more like a debt diet.
 You get to keep your assets but must follow a strict repayment plan for 3–5 years.
 It’s ideal if you have a steady income and want to catch up on missed mortgage or car payments.

 Bankruptcy isn’t a magic wand that makes all your financial troubles disappear.
 It has long-lasting consequences, including a hit to your credit score.
-But for many, it’s a valuable tool for regaining financial stability.
+However, for many, it’s a valuable tool for regaining financial stability.

 Signs You May Qualify for Bankruptcy

 Recognizing the signs that you might qualify for bankruptcy can help you make informed decisions about your financial future.
-Here are key indicators to consider:

 Overwhelming Debt-to-Income Ratio